Fact Sheet

 Transmission

-- You must engage in sexual activity with someone who has an STI in order to get an STI.
+- You must engage in sexual activity with someone who has an STI to get an STI.

 - Most STIs are transmitted when vaginal* fluid, anal fluid, semen (cum) or pre-cum from someone with an STI enter/go inside your vagina, penis*, anus or mouth.